-- The district's superintendent engages in consistent communication with Polk County Public Health and Willamette ESD. - If the region impacted is in our community the Polk County Health Department will provide school-centered communication and will potentially host conference calls. - When cases are identified in the local region the district administrators convene, plan, and respond.
+- The district's superintendent engages in consistent communication with our LPHA and Willamette ESD. - If the region impacted is in our community, the Polk County Health Department will provide school-centered communication and will potentially host conference calls. - When cases are identified in the local region the district administrators convene, plan, and respond.
 The COVID19 scenarios guidance serves as a guide, with input from the Polk County Health Department.